It was quite a morning for Paul McCartney — and thus, by extension the Beatles — on Jan. 7, 1969.

 After giving the first real performance of “The Long and Winding Road” before unveiling “Golden Slumbers” and linking it with “Carry That Weight,”about 20 minutes later Macca brings us the song the sessions would arguably be most identified with and, three months later, its first single and tangible fruit of The Beatles’ labor.

-By now, Paul has shifted to acoustic guitar with George having arrived at Twickenham.
+By now, Paul has shifted to his Hofner with George having arrived at Twickenham.
 Straight out of a light-hearted zip through “What’d I Say” and “Shout” for Michael Lindsay-Hogg’s benefit with a little bit of “Carry That Weight” mixed in, Paul fiddles with “Get Back” for the very first time — the tapes run for a more than 15 minutes, but cuts and fades prove they went on longer.

 Following the song’s initial introduction, and seemingly apropos of nothing (a tape cut shrouds the probable spark of the conversation), Paul and George are engaging in a discussion about Randy Newman.
 George had borrowed a copy of his debut album from Paul, and said he “wasn’t impressed.”
 He gave it a re-listen the night before because he met him “and because he’s a nice fellow, and all, but I still don’t like it.”
 Why’s that, George?